antzGames/Godot-Compatibility-Decal-Node/README.md

 ## YouTube Tutorial

-See the tutorial at: https://youtu.be/8XnH3mT1C-c
+See the first tutorial at: https://youtu.be/8_vL1B_J56I See the demos in action and more information:

 ## Limitations